iltuoconsulenteit/DocCropper/README.md

 ### Admin Page

 Developers can manage global settings and user accounts from a dedicated admin interface available at `/admin`.
-This page exposes the same options found in the settings panel and lists all registered users with the ability to create or remove them.
-It relies on the REST endpoints under `/settings/`, `/auth/` and `/users/` so you may customize the behavior or secure access as needed.
+Access to this page requires authentication as a superuser using the `/auth/jwt/login` endpoint.
+Once logged in, the page exposes the same options found in the settings panel and lists all registered users with the ability to create or remove them.
+It relies on the REST endpoints under `/settings/`, `/auth/` and `/users/`.

 ### Google Sign-In